knickers/visualizer-engine/README.md

 The crankshaft requires an **8 mm** diameter by **3 mm** tall neodymium magnet to hold itself to the stepper motor shaft.

-Edit: May 8th 2020
+*Edit: May 8th 2020*
 Added Thingiverse Customizer ability!
 Easily customize the engine to fit your motor right here in Thingiverse.

 Edit: Feb 16th 2020
 Added more versions with tighter tolerances.
 The original engine was rendered with 0.5 mm tolerances.
 Now choose between 0.5 mm, 0.4 mm, 0.3 mm, 0.2 mm and 0.1 mm tolerance.
 If you are unsure which one to choose, start with the 0.3 mm tolerance version.

 Originally, this model was designed in OpenJSCAD.
-The `v-twin.jscad` file is not out of date and doesn't contain the new features of `v-twin.scad`.
+The `v-twin.jscad` file is now out of date and doesn't contain the new features of `v-twin.scad`.
 To customize the OpenJSCAD engine, load `v-twin.jscad` into the openjscad.org website and edit the parameters.
 Then choose an export format and click *Generate*, After that completes, click *Download*.